Artniaina/AdvocatHub/README.md

-# React-Webdev project
-This project is the frontend of a law firm management application currently in development.
-It is designed as a learning project to explore the integration of React with WebDev webservices

 # Project Status

-This project is in the early stages of development and is intended for learning and experimentation with WebDev web services.
+This project is in the early stages of development

 # Technology Stack and Tools